USB hardware: Allowable current draw

 The limit to device power draw is stated in terms of a unit load which is 100 mA for USB 2.0, or 150 mA for SuperSpeed (i.e. USB 3.x) devices.
 Low-power devices may draw at most 1 unit load, and all devices must act as low-power devices before they are configured.
 A high-powered device must be configured, after which it may draw up to 5 unit loads (500 mA), or 6 unit loads (900 mA) for SuperSpeed devices, as specified in its configuration because the maximum power may not always be available from the upstream port.

 A bus-powered hub is a high-power device providing low-power ports.
 It draws one unit load for itself and one unit load for each of at most four ports.
 The hub may also have some non-removable devices in place of ports, a common example being a keyboard with two low-power A ports included, sufficient for pointing devices such as mice.
 (Such a keyboard is, in USB terms, one hub and one peripheral device.)
 A self-powered hub is a device that provides high-power ports by supplementing the power supply from the host with its own external supply.
 Optionally, the hub controller may draw power for its operation as a low-power device, but all high-power ports must draw from the hub's self-power.

 Where devices (for example, high-speed disk drives) require more power than a high-power device can draw, they function erratically, if at all, from bus power of a single port.
 USB provides for these devices as being self-powered.
 However, such devices may come with a Y-shaped cable that has two USB plugs (one for power and data, the other for only power), so as to draw power as two devices.
 Such a cable is non-standard, with the specification stating that "use of a 'Y' cable (a cable with two A-plugs) is prohibited on any USB peripheral", meaning that "if a USB peripheral requires more power than allowed by the USB specification to which it is designed, then it must be self-powered."

+Since USB 2.0, USB standardized overcurrent protection mechanisms for USB hosts and USB devices.